Long answer:

 These steps ensure that your debt review status is accurately removed and your credit profile is updated.

 The National Credit Regulator (NCR) prescribes debt review fees.
 However, the NCR regulations are silent concerning debt review removal fees.
 That is why debt review clearance certificate fees vary from one debt counsellor to another.
-At Debt Sage, we charge R1450 to issue a debt review clearance certificate.
+At Debt Sage, we charge R1450 (excluding VAT) to issue a debt review clearance certificate.
 Need a clearance certificate?
 Contact us.

 What are the Elements of a Debt Review Clearance Certificate?